 Meaning: Jehovah is perfect.

-There came a recoil in the feelings of the people toward Abimelech, and then a terrible revenge, in which many were slain and the city of Shechem was destroyed by Abimelech (Judg.
-9:45).
+There came a recoil in the feelings of the people toward Abimelech, and then a terrible revenge, in which many were slain and the city of Shechem was destroyed by Abimelech (Judges 9:45).
 Having delivered his warning, Jotham fled to Beer from the vengeance of Abimelech (9:7-21).

-As during his last years Uzziah was excluded from public life on account of his leprosy, his son, then twenty-five years of age, administered for seven years the affairs of the kingdom in his father's stead (2 Chr.
-26:21, 23; 27:1).
+As during his last years Uzziah was excluded from public life on account of his leprosy, his son, then twenty-five years of age, administered for seven years the affairs of the kingdom in his father's stead (2 Chronicles 26:21, 23; 27:1).

 After his father's death he became sole monarch, and reigned for sixteen years (B.C.
 759-743).
 He ruled in the fear of God, and his reign was prosperous.
 He was contemporary with the prophets Isaiah, Hosea, and Micah, by whose ministrations he profited.
-He was buried in the sepulchre of the kings, greatly lamented by the people (2 Kings 15:38; 2 Chr.
-27:7-9).
+He was buried in the sepulchre of the kings, greatly lamented by the people (2 Kings 15:38; 2 Chronicles 27:7-9).